-- 131 The management body is responsible for ensuring compliance with legal provisions, public law regulations, in particular in connection with the tasks assigned and their financing, and internal corporate guidelines, and also for working towards their effective adherence by the group enterprises (compliance). - 132 Depending on the size of the enterprise, the management body shall consider the establishment of a separate unit responsible for compliance tasks.
-If an integrity and compliance management system has been established, its main features shall be disclosed in the Corporate Governance Statement pursuant to regulation number 5. - 133 The management body shall give employees and third parties the opportunity to anonymously provide information about violations of the law in a protected manner.
-The organisational structure of the whistleblowing unit can be internal to the enterprise, in the case of an existing group structure at the parent enterprise or a sister enterprise or at an external unit.
+- 135 The management body is responsible for ensuring compliance with legal provisions, public law regulations, in particular in connection with the tasks assigned and their financing, internal corporate guidelines, as well as regulations resulting from identified risks and the measures derived from them (principle of legality control) and also for working towards their effective adherence by the group enterprises (compliance). - 136 Depending on the size of the enterprise and the risk exposure, the management body shall consider the establishment of a separate unit responsible for compliance tasks.
+To the extent that an integrity and compliance management system, which shall also include measures to ensure integrity and values management, has subsequently been established, the management body shall declare in the Corporate Governance Statement pursuant to regulation number 5 that such a system has been established and is operated as well as disclose its main features.
+The competent unit for compliance management shall report to the supervisory body or to one of its committees at least once a year. - 137 The management body must give employees and third parties the opportunity to anonymously provide information about violations of the law in a protected manner.
+The organisational structure of the whistleblowing unit can be internal to the enterprise, in the case of an existing group structure at the parent enterprise or a sister enterprise or at an external unit (ombudsperson).
 The choice of the organisational anchoring of the whistleblowing unit shall be made after weighing up the size of the enterprise and its risk propensity.
+The ombudsperson shall inform the supervisory body at least once a year about any indications of violations of the law.